IISH/plugin-archivesspace/README.md

 ## Installation

-To build the plugin run:

-    ./make.sh

-And look in the `target` folder for the plugin `iisg`.
 Place `iisg` in the Archivematica `plugins` folder.

 Ensure the plugin is registered in the config.rb file:

     AppConfig[:plugins] = ['iisg']

-And restart archivesspace.
+And restart Archivesspace.